roland-burke/PaperFolding/README.md

 # PaperFolding
 Run: `.\paper-folding.py` in a terminal

-Enter the number of foldings you want to do
+Enter the number of foldings you want to calculate

 Example output:
 ```